cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-architecture-advanced.md

 By default, there are two external networks from which Cloudify's Management Environment is accessed:

-* The network where the CLI resides - potentially a user's management network.
+* The network where the CLI resides - potentially a user's `management network`.
 * The network where the application resides - potentially a user's application network.

 Therefore, Cloudify aims to have only two entry points to its Management Environment: